ttntm/ttntm/content/blog/04-CSSVarsInIE.md

 tw-image: https://ttntm.github.io/img/blog/default.jpg
 ---

-## Using CSS variables
+## Using CSS Variables

 CSS variables (see: <a href="https://github.com/sindresorhus/ponyfill" rel="noopener" target="_blank">w3schools.com&nbsp;<i class="fas fa-external-link-alt fa-xs"></i></a>) make working with stylesheets easier, no doubt about that.
 Defining a color, a breakpoint or even a font-family globally, makes changes easier and almost completely eliminates the copy/paste and the find/replace cycle when it comes to updates in your CSS.

 Now, having to support Internet Explorer 11 and below with your CSS makes this a little less exciting, as it simply doesn't support CSS variables at all.

 But: not supporting IE 11 and below is not really an option yet.
 Even more so, if many of your site's potential visitors are likely to be corporate users who may not even have another choice and who haven't upgraded to Windows 10/Edge yet.